Quickstart

 - Metamask

-Install the Foundry CLI if you don't have it already:
+Install the Foundry CLI if you haven't already:

 curl -L https://foundry.paradigm.xyz | bash